AhmedaCheick/JavascriptRecap/README.md

 }
 ```
 Properties whose names aren't valid variables need to be quoted. <br>
 You can assign new values using the `=` operator. `someObject.date = "10/06/2019"`.
-If it already existed, it will replace its value.
+If it already existed, it will replace its value. <br>
 ```javascript
 delete someObject.type; // deletes the property 'type'